 BAREGG HUT HIKE WITH OVERNIGHT STAY & HIKE TO SCHRECKHORN HUT

-The hike from Baregg Hut to Schreckhorn Hut is a bit more challenging than the route from Pfingstegg to Baregg Hut.
-It’s a 12km round-trip hike back to Baregg with over 1000m of incline.
-This is what trekking in Switzerland is all about!
+The hike from Baregg Hut to Schreckhorn Hut is more challenging than the route from Pfingstegg to Baregg Hut.
+It’s a 12km round-trip hike with over 1000m of incline, which makes it a perfect example of trekking in Switzerland.

 Aside from the ladders and cables, you do have to climb 1000+ meters, which is a challenge in itself so definitely gear up for an adventure!
 The views of the glacier that are within touching distance throughout the trail make it all worth it!

 The distance from Pfingstegg to Baregg Hut is just 2.75km.
-However, the next day the hike to Schreckhorn and return to Baregg Hut is 11.8 kilometers and then the 2.75km return to Pfingstegg.
-So all up for this expedition it is 17.3km.
+However, the next day the hike to Schreckhorn and return to Baregg Hut is 11.8 kilometers, and then the 2.75km return to Pfingstegg.
+So all up for this hike in Switzerland it is 17.3km.

 Want more details and photos?
 View the full blog post here: BAREGG HUT HIKE WITH OVERNIGHT STAY & HIKE TO SCHRECKHORN HUT